hahn-kev/ftl-xml-extension/README.md

 ## Features

-* Autocomplete of Event names
+* Autocomplete of Event and Ship names
+* Go to definition and references supported for both events and ships
+* Warnings
-* Warnings if trying to load an event that can't be found
+  * if trying to load an event that can't be found
+  * if trying to load a ship that can't be found
+  * if a tag was not closed properly

 ## Known Issues

-Only Event's are supported
+You must wait for the loading indicator to finish.

 ## Release Notes

-### 1.0.0
+### 0.0.1

 Initial release of FTL XML